Search

 Chemical

-Workers may be exposed to a variety of chemicals and materials - some exposure will be as a result of the items stored in the warehouse, other exposures will be from the activities done or equipment used.
+Workers may be exposed to a variety of chemicals - some exposure will be as a result of the products stored in the warehouse, and other exposures will be from the activities done or equipment used.
 Examples include:

-• hazards related to the toxic materials stored or used such as solvents, sealers and glue
+• hazards related to the toxic products stored or used such as solvents, sealers and glue

 • plastic fumes from shrink wrap, bag sealers, and plastic strapping welders

-• use of battery powered equipment (battery acid can cause burns to skin and eyes, and battery recharging process produces hydrogen gas which can explode if allowed to build up and where an ignition source is present)
+• industrial lead-acid batteries contain battery acid can cause burns to skin and eyes, and the battery-recharging process produces hydrogen gas which can explode if allowed to build up and where an ignition source is present-)

 • use of fuel for powered vehicles (propane, gasoline and diesel) which includes exposure to carbon monoxide, carbon dioxide or exhaust fumes (including diesel exhaust) from trucks at the loading and receiving docks, and fork lifts

-Some hazardous products may have properties that can cause harm such as being flammable.
-Be sure to read instructions and labels carefully.
+Some hazardous products may have properties that can cause harm, such as being flammable.
+Be sure to read the instructions and labels carefully.

 Ergonomic